codingcodewhilegoofin/gmdevstore/README.md

 ### This repository contains:

 1. My website
-2. Links to other websites and projects
+2. Endpoints to my own Cloudflare API and MongoDB database
-3. Two 3D environments
+3. Two 3D environments made with ReactThreeFiber ( Three.js)

 ---
 ## Table of Contents